justin2004/weblog/relational_as_graph/README.md

 ## Examples

-I've loaded up an instance of Postgres with a few tables:
+I've loaded up an instance of Postgres with a few tables.

+Let's list the tables using the command line interface to Postgres:

 ```bash
 echo "\d" | PGPASSWORD=mysecretpassword psql -h 172.17.0.1 -p 5432 -U postgres --csv -f /dev/stdin